AidanLeRigolo/MPL/README.md

 - Loss calculation and optimization
 - Perfect for beginners to understand MLP fundamentals

-For now this code have a random data set, so it's not learning anything useful.
+For now this code have a random data set, it's not learning anything useful.

 ### Digit Recognition with Interactive GUI